Interface dynamics in a degenerate Cahn-Hilliard model for viscoelastic phase separation: Introduction

 See~\cite{LM_1989} for smooth double-well potentials $f(u)$, and \cite{BE_1991} for the non-smooth case.
 For the degenerate Cahn--Hilliard equation with logarithmic potential $f(u)$ as in~\eqref{eq:log.pot}, the formal asymptotics in~\cite{CEN_1996} even entail the quantitative asymptotic behaviour~\eqref{eq:quasistat} for the inner solution.
 It should be noted that the problem of a rigorous derivation of the surface diffusion flow as the sharp-interface limit of a degenerate Cahn--Hilliard equation is still open.

 The choice of the mobility in degenerate Cahn--Hilliard equations is well-known to be able to impact the precise structure of the formal effective interface law, and a subtle interplay between mobility and potential has been observed~\cite{GSK_2008}, not necessarily leading to pure surface diffusion in the sharp-interface asymptotics.
 See also~\cite{LMS_2016_sharp}, where an additional bulk-diffusion term (of lower differential order) was observed numerically and through asymptotic analysis in the interfacial dynamics.
-In the present paper, we investigate the effect of a rank-deficient matrix-valued degenerate mobility inducing a cross-diffusive coupling to the scalar variable $q$ on the sharp-interface evolution law, where the bulk energy part is chosen to be the double obstacle potential.
+In the present paper, we investigate the effect of a rank-deficient matrix-valued degenerate mobility inducing a cross-diffusive coupling to the scalar variable $q$ on the sharp-interface evolution law, where the singular part of the bulk free energy part is chosen to be the double-obstacle potential.